Our basic course can include the classroom or online course.

 If you’re looking for the best face to face learning then this may be the solution for you.
 Our instructors have taught candidates all over the world and are fully trained air instructors from the Royal Air Force’s Central Flying Training School.

 Drone training course overview:

-This is the 3-day CAA approved course (with the option to extend to 3 days if you want to complete your operations manual and flight test without delay).
-The price includes Ground school, Theory Examination, Operations Manual ratification and Flight Evaluation.
+This is the 2-day CAA approved course (with the option to extend to 3 days if you want to complete your operations manual and flight test without delay).
+The price includes Ground school, Theory Examination, Operations Manual ratification and Operational Evaluation (flight test).

 The structure has changed slightly, this is to make it more practical for those wanting to complete the theory course, operations manual and flight test all at once.

 Alternatively, if you would prefer you can complete just the 2 day theory course – and then go away and complete your operations manual in your own time and arrange your flight test for a later date once your operations manual is approved.

 We hold standard, advanced, refresher and bespoke PfCO drone training courses nationwide including Bristol, Caerphilly, Lincoln, Norwich and Telford.
 To find out dates and locations, please call the office on 01522 687681 or hit the blue message icon below.